Hormash/beatmania-IIDX-USKOC-Arduino-Leonardo/README.md

 # beatmania-IIDX-USKOC-Arduino-Leonardo

-Conect your pad of beatmania IIDX USKOC to an Arduino Leonardo
+Conect your pad of beatmania IIDX USKOC to an Arduino Leonardo, the code is from https://github.com/4yn/iivx

 ##Hardware